honnibal/spacy-pretrain-polyaxon/terraform-gke/README.md

 **5. Install the create-polyaxon-project script (optional)**

-You might want to install the `create-polyaxon-script` somewhere on your `PATH`, to make it easy to run in future.
+You might want to install the `create-polyaxon-project` somewhere on your `PATH`, to make it easy to run in future.

 ```
 sudo cp scripts/create_project.sh /usr/local/bin/create-polyaxon-project # Optional, but convenient.